 - Are "Before and After" pictures necessary?

 Yes.
 Beginning December 1, 2016 pictures of the attic or affected space showing the presence of vermiculite before the abatement and pictures of the same area after the vermiculite has been removed will be required.
 You will also need to submit another photograph after reinsulating.
 You should alert your abatement contractor to this requirement.
 A street view photo of the property being claimed is also required.
-(COLOR PHOTOS ARE PREFERRED when submitting your documentation!)
+(COLOR PHOTOS ARE REQUIRED when submitting your documentation!)

 - Can I file a claim if I have not yet removed?